 The Minnesota Constitution, however, also provides: “All persons before conviction shall be bailable by sufficient sureties, except for capital offenses.”
 Minn.
 Const.
 Article l, § 7.
 Under Section 7, all persons are entitled to bail except those charged with capital offenses.

-Because Minnesota no longer has the death penalty, all defendants have the right to have bail set, to pretrial release.
+Minnesota no longer has the death penalty.
+So all defendants have the right to have bail set, to get out of jail on pretrial release.

 9. Pretrial release hearing

 The purpose of conditions, including bail, is to assure a person’s appearance at future court proceedings.
 Court rules tell judges to release individuals without conditions; unless such a release “will endanger the public safety or will not reasonably assure the defendant’s appearance.”

 There is no maximum bail for felonies.
 But the maximum bail for non-felonies is four times the maximum fine ($12,000 for a Gross Misdemeanor; $3,000 for a Misdemeanor).
 The defendant has the right to unconditional bail.